snehasquasher/CPSC482_Blog/blog.md

 AI is autonomous agents that can follow language instructions to carry out diverse and complex tasks in real-world or simulated environments.

 In this paper, AI Web Agents were explored.
 The environment is the web environment, and agents are made to follow open-ended language instructions like ("Order me a red scarf on Amazon.com") and complete tasks as seen in the image below.
+This work is extremely interesting as it is the first work that has built AI agents for real world website browsing.
+Past works have focused on agents built for simulated offline environments.
+Furthermore, the real world environment really introduces a whole host of novel challenges like complex HTML, complicated flows, iframes, popups, system dialogs which previous works were not able to capture.

 ![Alt text](/imgs/red.png)